 Given a lot of creative control over the series, O’Neil teamed Green Lantern with Green Arrow, pushing Hal a bit further to the right and Oliver Queen to the left as a way to explore opposing points of view.
 Placing the two men at odds with each other the heroes took to the road with Guardian Appa Ali Apsa to explore the social strains of America.
 The “Hard Travelling Heroes” series of books tackled social issues including overpopulation, race relations and drug use.
 Oliver Queen’s ward, Speedy, would famously become a drug addict in Green Lantern #85 in a story which gained national headlines and helped change the Comics Code of Authority for the first time since 1955.

 O’Neil and Adams’ often referenced work on Green Lantern helped to define the Bronze Age of comics, but their liberal stance on the hot societal issues of the day did more to help make headlines than sell comics.
-By now a bi-monthly series Green Lantern ceased publication in 1972 after 89 issues and the last of O’Neil and Adams’ work would appear in the pages of The Flash where Green Lantern would be relegated to a back up feature for four years.
+By now a bi-monthly series, Green Lantern ceased publication in 1972 after 89 issues and the last of O’Neil and Adams’ work would move to the pages of The Flash where Green Lantern would be relegated to a back up feature for four years.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.

-The Bronze Age was perhaps the hardest on Guy Gardner, who had been sidelined to create a role for John Stewart who went on to co-star with Hal Jordan on the main title as each would take turns being “the” Green Lantern of Sector 2814 for the duration of the Bronze Age.
-Guy on the other hand went from bad to worse, eventually becoming trapped in the Phantom Zone being tortured by General Zod while his girlfriend hooked up with Hal Jordan.
-The damage done to Gardner would leave the character brain damaged and in a comatose state for some time.
+The Bronze Age was perhaps the hardest on Guy Gardner, who had been sidelined to create a role for John Stewart.
+Stewart went on to co-star alongside Hal Jordan on the main title as each would take turns being “the” Green Lantern of Sector 2814 for the duration of the Bronze Age.
+Guy on the other hand went from bad to worse, eventually becoming trapped in the Phantom Zone, being tortured by General Zod while his girlfriend hooked up with Hal Jordan.
+The damage done to Gardner would leave the character brain-damaged and in a comatose state for some time.